Sushant-Banjara/Constitution-Comparison/README.md

 There are two files in this repository:

-Text_to_CSV.ipynb contains code for cleaning .txt files and combining all the constitutions to single csv format.
+**Text_to_CSV.ipynb** contains code for cleaning .txt files and combining all the constitutions to single csv format.

-Constitution_Comparision. pdf contains R code and output for text analysis and comparision of the constituions.
+**Constitution_Comparision.pdf** contains R code and output for text analysis and comparision of the constituions.